-- Three-year rolling commitments of increases to the Campus Alberta grant, enabling all of Campus Alberta to more effectively plan and fulfill their post-secondary education mandates. - A funding envelope that supports and appropriately funds growth in the number of graduate students, post-doctoral fellows and the required professorial positions. - The provision of new targeted resources to fund the direct costs of the research and innovation enterprise. - Matching dollars in support of digital technologies that will enhance the learning and research environments and achieve efficiencies within the university while bringing benefits to Campus Alberta. - Funding for critical deferred maintenance, planning and pre-design, and capital projects as indicated. - Payout of approximately \$400 million in yet unmatched donations within the Access to the Future Fund.
+- three-year rolling commitments of increases to the Campus Alberta grant, enabling all of Campus Alberta to more effectively plan and fulfil their post-secondary education mandates - a funding envelope that supports and appropriately funds growth in the number of graduate students, postdoctoral fellows, and the required professorial positions - the provision of new targeted resources to fund the direct costs of the research and innovation enterprise - matching dollars in support of digital technologies that will enhance the learning and research environments and achieve efficiencies within the university while bringing benefits to Campus Alberta - funding for critical deferred maintenance, planning and pre-design, and capital projects as indicated - payout of approximately \$400 million in yet unmatched donations within the Access to the Future Fund.
 Completing the match of donations in the program will increase the institution's success in securing philanthropic funding that supports broad-based excellence.